Lu Kehua: Career

 After university in 1989, Lu was assigned to the Market Division of the Real Estate Industry Department of the Ministry of Construction (now Ministry of Housing and Urban-Rural Development).
 He moved up the ranks to become deputy director in May 1994 and director in July 1996.
 He eventually became vice minister in March 2015.

 Lu was appointed vice mayor of Chongqing in January 2018 and in May 2022 was admitted to member of the CCP Chongqing Municipal Committee, the city's top authority.
 In February 2023, he was named secretary of the Political and Legal Affairs Commission of the CCP Chongqing Municipal Committee, succeeding Li Mingqing.

 Downfall

 On 4 November 2024, Lu was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

+On 23 April 2025, Lu was stripped of his posts within the CCP and in the public office.
+On May 14, he was detained by the Supreme People's Procuratorate.
+On September 10, he was indicted on suspicion of accepting bribes.

+On 8 May 2026, Lu was sentenced to death with a two-year reprieve for taking bribes.